Written by Jim Banko, U.S. Steinholding Founder

 4. The wearing of gloves or the use of grip powders, pine tar, or any similar substance is prohibited.

-U.S. Steinholding Association Judging Guidelines:
+U.S. Steinholding Association Judging Guidelines and Extended Regulations:

-3. Failing to adhere to all of the rules, or being inconsistent or too lenient with judging will negatively impact the competition experience for competitors and spectators, damage the reputation of the competition establishment, and improperly prepare competitors for further competition.
+2. Judges should be conservative but consistent when officiating a match.
+Failing to enforce all of the rules will negatively impact the competitors and spectators, damage the reputation of the competition establishment, and improperly prepare competitors for further competition.

 • Good grip